-Please study the following information prior to starting any work on either the windrower or the table to determine whether the windrower lift-arm cylinders require changes.
+Please study the information on page 24 prior to starting any work on either the windrower or the table to determine whether the windrower lift-arm cylinders require changes.
 If changes are required, completing them at this point will result in savings of time in equipment setup.